nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedDeliveryJobSystem` will be initialized with the initial delivery job system state.

 Step 2.
 The user executes `delete_job ALBE6DD723` command to delete job with ID ALBE6DD723 in the DeliveryJobSystem.
 The `delete` command calls `Model#commitDeliveryJob()`, causing the modified state of the address book after the `delete_job ALBE6DD723` command executes to be saved in the `deliveryJobSystemStateList`.